The Medford airport will soon be the owner of a new snowblower officials say will clear runways more efficiently.

 Airport officials said the device will be attached to a truck.
 One truck will plow snow from the runway, then the snowblower will follow and blow the collected snow mounds off the runway into a nearby field.

-National Weather Service officials said the Medford airport sees an inch or more of snowfall on two or three days a year on average, with half an inch of snow on three or four additional days a year.
+National Weather Service officials said the Medford airport sees an inch or more of snowfall on two or three days a year on average, with half an inch of snow on three or four days a year.

 The snowblower is expected to arrive sometime this summer.